1972 Bean Station bus-truck collision: Investigation

 The National Transportation Safety Board (NTSB) began an investigation on the crash in 1973 and completed a 38-page report on the collision.
 The report would be issued to the public in February 1974.

 The NTSB concluded that the probable cause of the collision was the Greyhound bus driver's attempt to pass the automobile with the view of the westbound semi-truck being obstructed.
 The driver also failed to avoid the truck for unknown reasons.

-On the night previous to the accident, the bus driver checked into a Knoxville hotel around 4 p.m.
-A night clerk for the hotel had awakened the bus driver at 1 a.m. the day of the accident, and checked out of the hotel one hour later.
+On the night previous to the collision, the bus driver checked into a Knoxville hotel around 4 p.m.
+A night clerk for the hotel had awakened the bus driver at 1 a.m. the day of the collision, and the driver checked out of the hotel one hour later.
 Following questioning by the NTSB, the clerk offered that the driver had a drowsy appearance on his departure from the hotel.
 A partial autopsy on the bus driver reported negativity on drug usage.
 Officials were unable to perform an autopsy on the truck driver following extensive burn damage beyond recognition.

-While the investigation suggested that there were no indications that the design of US 11W or the conditions of the truck and bus contributed to the accident, the possibilities were not entirely ruled out.
+While the investigation suggested that there were no indications that the design of US 11W or the conditions of the truck and bus contributed to the collision, the possibilities were not entirely ruled out.

 The stretch of US 11W where the collision had occurred was not featured with double yellow lines, which possibly led to the bus driver attempting to pass the slow-moving automobile ahead of it.

 The lack of restraints for passengers of the bus contributed to several fatalities of those on-board by ejection from the bus.

 The NTSB concluded the report with recommendations on seat belt legislation for bus passengers, and impact protection advancements on interior paneling surrounding windows on buses.